 Narrative design is the art of crafting compelling storylines and characters within a game or interactive experience, captivating both players and search engines with its immersive storytelling techniques.

 Simply put, a story is a pre-authored piece of information about “something happening to someone.”
 The narrative is about how you tell that story.

-Narrative deals with questions such as: In what order should I expose the audience to my story events?
+Narrative deals with questions such as: In what order should I expose the audience to the events?
 How to connect the story with game mechanics?
-Should the story be conveyed through dialogues or action-cut scenes?
+Should it be conveyed through dialogues or action-cut scenes?

 5 Unique Considerations of Writing for Games

 Video games are the only true interactive format of storytelling, and that is why writing for a game wildly differs from that of a movie or a novel.
 It comes with its own special needs and techniques.

 Many AAA games in recent decades have failed miserably because the company hired big-name writers from Hollywood or top-seller authors who knew next to nothing about the game medium.